 … vs. Kicks in Sydney

-The English pub in wartime is a near-inexhaustible subject for study.
+The British pub in wartime provides a near-inexhaustible subject for study.
 So much has been written on it, not a little in our pages here.
-So much remains to be written, given the resources in the stacks, news archives, and more.
+So much remains to be written, given the resources in libraries, newspaper and official archives, and private papers.

-There had been publicity locally about reforming the “six o’clock swill”.
-Liquor regulations had long mandated a 6:00 p.m. weekday closing hour for hotels.
-This led by many accounts to over-drinking to beat the closing hour.
-These laws endured into the 1970s.
+There had been publicity locally about reforming Australia’s infamous “six o’clock swill”.
+A 6:00 p.m. weekday closing hour had long been mandated for hotels.
+Over-drinking often resulted, to beat the closing hour.

-In a time before Instagram and other social media, not to mention television, the written word counted for a lot to convey experiences to the public.
-A good journalist, as Thomson was, could do this in a few lines, as Thomson’s piece shows deftly.
+Before television, before Instagram and other social media, the written word counted for a lot to inform public.
+A good journalist could do this in a few lines, as Thomson’s piece shows deftly.

-In the calm, measured style typical of British journalism then,* he set his purpose as follows:
+In calm, well-paced prose he set his purpose as follows:

 So the U.L.V.A.
 [United Licensed Victuallers of Australia] wants to give Australians pubs modelled on the British pattern … with civilised drinking instead of the crazy swilling that goes inevitably with six o’clock closing.
 And what is the typical British pub like?
 Here is a profile of my “local” in St. John’s Wood, London.
 Characters are not fictitious, and any resemblance to real life is intentional.
 The pub is the Abbey Tavern, in Violet Hill, five minutes’ walk from Lord’s.

-His account, short as it is, is almost cinematograph: you can picture everything he is telling you.
-Unlike other accounts, he focuses, not on the beer or food (or penury of same), not on the landlord, but on the patrons.
-He describes them by name and occupation, and the (self-created) entertainment in the pub.
-In the old commonplace, it’s almost like being there.
+The account, short as it is, is almost cinematograph in effect.
+He focuses on the patrons, not on the beer or food (or deficiencies in same), not on the landlord.
+He describes each by name and occupation, and the entertainments of the pub, provided by the customers themselves.

-It was near Lord’s as Thomson stated, the famous cricket grounds.
-In fact, the Abbey Tavern was once a thatched house on grounds of which Lord’s is now a part, but was re-built with the development of St. John’s Woods.
-I am not certain when that occurred exactly, probably the later 1800s.
+The Abbey was near Lord’s cricket grounds.
+Originally it was a thatched house but was re-built with the development of St. John’s Wood.
+I am not certain when that occurred, probably later 1800s.

-George Orwell’s famous encomium (1946) on the ideal pub, The Moon Under Water, came to mind when reading Thomson’s account.
-Might Orwell have seen it before penning his own story?
-It’s possible, I think.
+Reading Thomson’s sketch, George Orwell’s famous essay (1946) The Moon Under Water came to mind, on the ideal pub.
+Might Orwell have seen Thomson’s piece before penning his own?
+It is possible, I think.

-Thomson’s description excited a discussion in the letters-to-the-editor section.
-At least one person wrote to complain that Thomson exaggerated the innocuous character of Britain’s pubs.
-He argued that Australia should keep its laws as they were, to prevent a return of generalized intemperance.
+Thomson’s article resulted in a few letters-to-the-editor.
+At least one complained that Thomson exaggerated the harmlessness of the British pub.
+It argued Australia should keep its closing laws as they were to prevent the recurrence of generalized intemperance.

-A number wrote in to side with Thomson, of which this letter is a good example.
-Written by a lieutenant of the 18th Brigade, Australian Imperial Force, he had visited pubs when stationed in England.
-He explained with good sense why the Bluenoses were off-base.
-He cited inter alia a family’s Sunday gathering at The George in Colchester to bolster Thomson’s account.
+A number sided with Thomson, though.
+This letter is a good example, written by a lieutenant of the 18th Brigade, Australian Imperial Force.
+The officer had visited pubs when stationed in England.
+He cited a family’s Sunday gathering at The George in Colchester as an example of civilized socializing in the pub.

-Flowers Brewery of Stratford made one in the same period, as mentioned in another piece of ours on the 1940s English pub.
+Flowers Brewery of Stratford-on-Avon made an I.P.A. at the time, as illustrated in another piece of ours.

-Australian soldiers wrote uncommonly well, of all ranks, as yet another Beeretseq study shows, see here.
+Australian soldiers wrote uncommonly well, all ranks.
+For another example, see our discussion here.

-Note re image: sourced from the Closed Pubs site (Lost Pubs Project), here.
+Note re image: the image above was sourced from the Closed Pubs site (Lost Pubs Project), here.
 All intellectual property therein belong solely to the lawful owner, as applicable.
 Used for educational and historical purposes.
 All feedback welcomed.